Hargers/sitelen-pona-ucsur-guide/README.md

   <h4><b>Windows instructions</b></h4>
 </summary>

-1. Go to Keyman's download [download page](https://keyman.com/windows/download) and click the green <kbd>Download Now</kbd> button.
+1. Go to Keyman's [download page](https://keyman.com/windows/download) and click the green <kbd>Download Now</kbd> button.

 2. A file named `keyman-<version>.exe` will download.
 Open it.

 3. Click <kbd>Install</kbd>, then <kbd>Configuration</kbd>, then <kbd>Download Keyboard...</kbd> in the bottom left corner.

-4. On the new window, click <kbd>Enter language or keyboard</kbd>, and type "Sitelen Pona".
+4. In the new window, click <kbd>Enter language or keyboard</kbd>, and type "Sitelen Pona".

 5. A list of keyboards will appear.
 Click on your desired input method, then click <kbd>Install keyboard</kbd> -> <kbd>Install</kbd> -> <kbd>Yes</kbd> -> <kbd>Yes</kbd>.